steppenwolf7/nasa/README.md

 # nasa

-Simple web which is showing pictures from NASA API
+Simple app which is showing pictures from NASA API